QROPS Argentina Pension Transfer for British Expats in Argentina

 Personal Income Tax in Argentina

-You pay just a flat rate 2.5% income tax at source in Gibraltar.
-The money can then be paid to an offshore account or into your local bank account in Argentina where you would pay Argentinian income tax.
+Hong Kong and New Zealand are tax neutral QROPS destinations.
+You only pay income tax on your pension in Argentina.
+Your retirement benefits from a QROPS can be paid to an offshore account or into your local bank account in Argentina where you would pay Argentinian income tax.
 Argentinian tax varies between 9% and 35% on your worldwide income.
 Life insurance, health insurance and medical fees are tax deductible, although capped.
 Pension contributions and maids are also tax deductible.
 You can find more about Argentina’s income taxes from the federal government’s web site.

 Do I need to live and retire in Argentina?

-No. Once the pension has been transferred offshore to a safe haven such as Gibraltar, you can live or retire anywhere in the world.
-If you return to the UK, your pension reverts yo a typical UK Self Invested Personal Pension (SIPP), albeit with time apportionment relief.
+No. Once the pension has been transferred offshore to a safe haven such as HK or NZ, you can live or retire anywhere in the world.
+If you return to the UK, your pension would be taxed in the UK, but tax on death may be less due to time spent abroad.
+Please click here to see the difference between a UK pension scheme, a HK pension scheme and a NZ pension scheme.

 For enquiries, please send email to email@example.com